openfaas/docs/docs/tutorials/first-python-function.md

 **Testing on a single host**

-If you're trying thing out on a single host, then you don't need to push your images to a registry, they'll just be used from the local Docker library.
+If you're trying this out on a single Docker Swarm cluster, then you don't need to push your images to a registry, they'll just be used from the local Docker library.
+If you're using Kubernetes and `minikube` and don't want to push to a remote container registry, then see the helm chart for how to set the `ImagePullPolicy`.
+This will enable use of images from the local library on Kubernetes.

 **Remote host, or multi-node cluster**